-The Board has determined that for the year to 31 December 2021, there were 17 employees who are designated as being subject to the PRA Remuneration Code, as set out in SYSC 19A.
-These staff are identified as Material Risk Takers under CRD IV.
+The Board has determined that for the year to 31 December 2022, there were 20 employees within the Bank who are designated as being subject to the PRA Remuneration Code, as set out in SYSC 19A.
+These staff are identified as Material Risk Takers under CRD V.

-The remuneration of the Bank's Executive Directors is determined by the Board and that of other members of senior management and Material Risk Takers is determined by the Remuneration & Nomination Committee.
+The remuneration of the Bank's Executive Directors is determined by the Board and that of other members of senior management and Material Risk Takers is determined by the Remuneration & Nominations Committee.

-Payments made to Material Risk Takers for the year to 31 December 2021 were as follows (No bonus payments were made in the financial year 31 December 2021):
+Payments made to Material Risk Takers for the year to 31 December 2022 were as follows (No bonus payments were made in the financial year 31 December 2022):